jacquesyvesgl/pdf-browser/README.md

 Interact with the frontend application through your web browser to upload PDFs and perform searches.
 The interface communicates with the FastAPI backend to provide a seamless user experience.

+## What to improve

+- **Vectorization & Similarity Search:** The system currently has some weird quirks that affects the search performances, such as a dependancy on the length of the document.
+Further research on vectorization methods would improve the performances.
+- **PDF Management:** Some QOL could be implemented, such as the options to rename or delete a PDF from the database.
+- **Snippet proposition:** Currently the system doesn't make snippet proposition if it doen't find words from the query in the PDFs.
+An idea would be to segment the texts in chunks and propose the closest chunk to the query.

 ## Development

 For development purposes, you can make changes to the FastAPI backend or the React frontend.
 The changes will be reflected upon rebuilding the Docker containers.